presnick/ProgramsInformationPeople/_sources/Assignments/ps7.rst

 	(a) Accumulate a list of photo ids from the big nested dictionary that you saved in the ``flickr_info`` variable into ``photo_ids_list``.

 	(b) Make a request to the flickr API, but instead of using the ``flickr.photos.search`` method that you see in the example of getting tags from FlickR, use the method ``flickr.photos.getInfo``.
 There is documentation about how to use that method at this URL: ``https://www.flickr.com/services/api/flickr.photos.getInfo.html``, where you can find out what extra parameters you need.

+	You should wrap this request in a try/except clause -- what if that photo's been deleted from Flickr?
+You don't want your whole program to break, you just want to go on to the next one.

 	(c) Get a Python dictionary from the response for each request, and pass that dictionary you get from each to a new instance of ``Photo2`` (see problems 1 and 2 and the Classes chapter)